Safety and Welfare Policy statement ...........................................................................

 viii) Notice of intended Prosecution or intended prosecution;

-- Any employee prosecuted for a road traffic offence, who drives as part of their daily working activity must inform their line manager and Human Resources.
+- Any employee prosecuted for a road traffic offence, who drives as part of their daily working activity must inform their Line Manager and the Safeguarding Lead.

-- Any employee ‘Driving for work’ that receives any Notice of Intended Prosecution must immediately inform Human Resources.
+- Any employee ‘Driving for work’ that receives any Notice of Intended Prosecution must immediately inform the Safeguarding Lead.

-- Training company cars and mini buses must be booked out by the person driving the vehicle to allow traceability so the driver can be identified if necessary regarding any intended prosecution.
+- EDLounge Ltd. cars and mini buses must be booked out by the person driving the vehicle to allow traceability so the driver can be identified if necessary regarding any intended prosecution.

-ix) Smoking in Training company Vehicles; Smoking in Training company vehicles is prohibited at all times.
-All vehicles must display a no smoking sign in their vehicle.
-There is a maximum fine of £200 on conviction for which the Training company will not be responsible.
+ix) Smoking in EDLounge Ltd. Vehicles; Smoking in EDLounge Ltd. vehicles is prohibited at all times.
+All vehicles must display a no smoking sign.
+There is a maximum fine of £200 on conviction for which EDLounge Ltd. will not be responsible.

 x) Risk Assessment and Reduction; Drivers must manage the risk of driving by planning their journey effectively.
-HoDs must ensure risk assessments are complete and up to date; the Occupational Health, Safety and Security Unit will lead on cross-training company driving risk assessments.
+Senior Management and the Safeguarding Lead must ensure risk assessments are complete and up to date; the Safeguarding Lead will lead on cross-training company driving risk assessments.

 xi) Medical conditions affecting the ability to drive;

-- Employees must inform their Head of Department and the Occupational Health Safety and Security Unit of any medical condition which would prevent them driving legally.
+- Employees must inform the Safeguarding Lead of any medical condition which would prevent them driving legally.

-- An individual driving risk assessment must be carried out on all pregnant employees by their Head of Department.
-In these circumstances Heads of Departments will endeavour to make reasonable adjustments, in consultation with the individual employee and Human Resources.
+- An individual driving risk assessment must be carried out on all pregnant employees by the Safeguarding Lead.
+In these circumstances Line Managers will endeavour to make reasonable adjustments, in consultation with the individual employee and Human Resources.

 - Pregnancy does not give exemptions from the wearing of seat belts.
-Anyone who drives for the training company and becomes pregnant must inform their line manager and the Occupational Health, Safety and Security Unit.
+Anyone who drives for EDLounge Ltd. and becomes pregnant must inform their Line Manager and the Safeguarding Lead.
 A full risk assessment will be completed and a decision will be made as to the most appropriate action will be made.

-xii) First Aid First aid kits are available in all training company vehicles.
-Only fully qualified first aiders can give first aid if the need arises
+xii) First Aid kits are available in all EDLounge Ltd. vehicles.
+Only fully-qualified first aiders can give first aid if the need arises

-xiii) Maintenance Procedures; An employee who is registered user of a Training company vehicle must complete the required vehicle defect report form each time a training company vehicle is used.
+xiii) Maintenance Procedures; An employee who is a registered user of an EDLounge Ltd. vehicle must complete the required vehicle defect report form each time an EDLounge Ltd. vehicle is used.
 These can be obtained when collecting vehicle keys.
 Before an employee starts their daily journey they should always ensure that:

 - They check the dashboard warning lights both before and after starting the engine